AventusProtocolFoundation/docs/docs/classic-tools.md

 ### Method: `getNextPaymentTime`

 Get the timestamp for when msg.sender can next call `drip`.
-If zero, `drip` can be called immediately.
+If in the past, `drip` can be called immediately.

 #### Method Parameter Descriptions